Hesperian Health Guides

 - Do not put anything in your vagina.

-Fever with shivering, body aches and severe headache, can be caused by malaria.
+Fever with shivering, body aches and headache can be caused by malaria.
 Malaria treatment depends on where you live.
-In the first 3 months of pregnancy, the best treatment is artemisinin bombination therapy (ACT).
-If ACT is not abailable, use 600 mg of quinine by mouth 3 times a day and 300 mg of clindamycin by mouth 4 times a day.
+In the first 3 months of pregnancy, the best treatment is 600 mg of quinine by mouth 3 times a day and 600 mg of clindamycin by mouth 2 times a day.
+After 3 months, use the artemisinin combination therapy (ACT) recommended for your area.
+Take both for 7 days.
 See Where There Is No Doctor for more information.

 High blood pressure, a sign of pre-eclampsia